 Antibiotics are medicines that kill or inhibit the growth of bacteria.
 Your doctor will prescribe an antibiotic when you have a bacterial infection.

-Unfortunately, these medications do not discriminate between beneficial and harmful bacteria, killing all of them.
+Unfortunately, these medications do not discriminate between beneficial and harmful bacteria and kill all of them.
 So, if you take antibiotics too often, it can lead to gut dysbiosis.

 How is Gut Dysbiosis Diagnosed?